 Location: Entrance on the Mehrauli-Gurgaon Road, near the Guru Dronacharya Metro station in Gurgaon

-Aravali Biodiversity Park, as its name suggests is an endeavour to create a forest garden that celebrates forest flora native to the Aravali range.
+Aravali Biodiversity Park (ABDP), as its name suggests is an endeavour to create a forest garden that celebrates forest flora native to the Aravali range.
 We have lost a large part of Aravali range, its flora and fauna to rampant development and urbanization.
 The Aravali Biodiversity Park was once a mining site.
-The land still has fresh scars of the mining era. ‘iamgurgaon’ intends to restore this scarred land into a biodiversity reserve and celebrate the rich flora of the Aravali Range
+The land still has fresh scars of the mining era. ‘iamgurgaon’ intends to restore this scarred land into a biodiversity reserve and celebrate the rich flora of the Aravali Range.

 The Aravali Biodiversity Park was declared open by Haryana Chief Minister Bhupinder Singh Hooda on June 5th 2010, on World Environment Day.
 Once developed, the Aravali Biodiversity Park would give the citizens of Gurgaon access to 600 acres of pristine space and connect them to nature.
 It will be a place for leisure walks, jogging, trekking, bird watching, gardening, contemplation and cultural expression.
 A pristine natural space where nature and people merge into a beautiful natural landscape…